 The movie’s grand finale has to be seen to be believed as Ace and his team punch a hole through Gurerra’s tank army in an orgy of explosions and lingering close-ups of guns firing and missiles launching.
 If that wasn’t enough, Ace escapes Gurerra’s army in a motorcycle that flies!
 While this sounds great and was the coolest thing when I was nine-years-old, it looks pretty ridiculous now.
 And just before Ace does this, he delivers the movie’s classic and most memorable line: “The good guys always win – even in the ‘80s.”
 If that doesn’t sum up most action films in this decade then I don’t know what does.

-When director Hal Needham and producer Albert S. Ruddy read over the screenplay for what would become Megaforce, they felt it had some good ideas but ended up completely rewriting it in order to make the film funnier and have more action.
+Director Hal Needham got the idea for Megaforce from Bob Kachler, the man who got him sponsors for his racing cars.
+He suggested it could be a television series, but Needham said, “It’ll never make a series, but it’ll make a helluva feature.”
+Needham and producer Albert S. Ruddy hired a writer to produce a screenplay and afterwards felt that it had some good ideas, but they ended up completely rewriting it in order to make the film funnier and have more action.
 Needham saw it as “kind of a version of James Bond done with a helluva lot less budget and no Roger Moore, but it was a high tech, good ‘right wing’ film and I thought it was kinda interesting.”
 They were able to procure funding from Hong Kong film production company Golden Harvest.

-William Frederick designed the vehicles used in Megaforce, which were dune buggies and motorcycles rigged up with weapons and armor.
-When Needham asked if they worked, Frederick fired a missile off of one of them and it blew a hole through the outside wall of the studio!
+Needham and Ruddy approached Mattel Toys and worked with them in designing the look of the vehicles in the film.
+William Frederick took the designs and engineered the actual vehicles used in Megaforce, which were dune buggies and motorcycles rigged up with weapons and armor.
+It took him 9-10 months to build 30 them.
+According to Frederick, Mattel designed the exteriors and made them look “racy” while he designed the interiors to make sure they worked.
+When Needham asked if they were functional, Frederick fired a missile off of one of them and it blew a hole through the outside wall of the studio!
 So much smoke was generated from the explosion that the fire department came.
 During filming, the United States military sent out people to observe Frederick’s vehicles in action for a week out in the dry lakebeds in Nevada.
 Needham said, “And, if you go back and take a look at Desert Storm, there’s a pretty good resemblance to my vehicles.”